Ask Slashdot: What's the Best Working Environment For a Developer?

 The other thing I like about the Mac is the touchpad.
 I can actually use it for development sitting in a comfortable chair unlike the best Windows 10 touchpad.
 The right/left click dividing line and lack of useful gestures is painful.

-Sounds like they already answered this (Score:2)
+Sounds like they already answered this (Score:4, Insightful)

 If they want to pick their own tools, let them.
 I don't understand this fear of giving developers admin access to their machines.
 What do you think is going to happen if they get this supremely powerful level of access?
 If some are happy with VMs, let them use VMs.
 If some want to install, configure, and update their tools manually, let them.
 If it becomes a problem for a specific developer, steer them towards a VM instead.
-If you can't trust developers to maintain their system then you probably shoul
+If you can't trust developers to maintain their system then you probably shouldn't be trusting them to write your company's code either.

+It seems like our uber powerful dev machines are turning into expensive terminals and the ESX cloud is our new time sharing mainframe.
+Everything old is new again.

 Re: (Score:2)